mid2SUPAERO/LaTOM/README.md

 In either case do the following:

-1. open one of the scripts in the *Mains* subdirectory
+1. open one of the scripts in the *scripts* subdirectory
-2. read the list that describes the different possibilities and choose the appropriate value for the variable *ch*
+2. read the list that describes the different possibilities and choose the appropriate settings
 3. optionally define your own parameters to perform a new optimization
 4. run the script and wait for the results to be displayed